ryanjkoehler/wordpress-theme-cargomedia/readme.txt

 = Cargo Media =

-* by the WordPress team, http://wordpress.org/
+* by the Cargo Media AG

 == ABOUT Cargo Media ==